Log Dynamic Control Plugin

 The SetModuleLogLevel

-interface is used to set the log level of one or more modules.
-Its interface definition is as follows:
+interface is used to set the log level of one or more modules, and its interface definition is as follows:

 message SetModuleLogLevelReq {